civiform/docs/docs/it-manual/sre-playbook/monitoring.md

 When the ECS alarms get triggered, an autoscaling policy is set up for a task to be added or removed.

+For the RDS alarms, the field `RDS_ALARM_EMAIL` can be set for an email to be sent to the specified email when an alert gets triggered.

 There are also the following alarms that can be enabled for RDS, but aren't created by default:
 - Low CPU credit alarm
   - Related variables: `RDS_CREATE_LOW_CPU_CREDIT_ALARM`, `RDS_LOW_CPU_CREDIT_BALANCE_THRESHOLD`